2010 Summer League Rosters: New Orleans Hornets

 Since that time, Cusworth has played in the ACB, the second best league in the world.
 His numbers took an inevitable hit.
 But they were still respectable; Cusworth averaged 9.7 points and 3.8 rebounds per game, shooting 50% from the field and 80% from the line.
 He played 22 minutes per game, however, which makes the rebounding numbers look quite bad, and he also averaged 3.6 fouls per game.
 But scoring 7 footers are always hard to come by, and so even if Cusworth is now 26 and unable to rebound, you can see where the looks keep coming from.

 Liam Potter is 7 foot tall and armed with good shotblocking ability.
 Liam Potter is also from England, which makes him dangerously brilliant (and brilliantly dangerous).
-Unfortunately, that's about all there is to like.
+Unfortunately, that’s about all there is to like at this level.

 Potter is a fifth year centre out of Sacred Heart, and the words “fifth year centre out of Sacred Heart” are never good for a player’s NBA credentials.
 It also doesn’t help that Potter’s best averages in his first three years were 4.6 points and 3.1 rebounds in his sophomore year.
 However, after a medical redshirt, Potter returned as a senior and put up 9.5 points, 8.3 rebounds and 2.0 blocks, showing signs of life in the otherwise moribund Northeast Conference (except for Mezie Nwigwe, who rules).
 However, if you’re a fifth year senior averaging less than 10ppg while standing 7 feet tall in the Northeast Conference, I’m willing to wager that your offense is best described as “inconvenient”.
 I haven’t seen anything of Potter to confirm this, but the numbers seem to confirm it.